 Trust and Asset Management

-What does Trusts and Asset Management mean exactly?
-As the name suggests, a trust is a relationship “of trust”, created between “trustees” (usually, but not always individuals) who hold assets for the benefit of other persons (usually, but not always individuals) called “beneficiaries”.
+As the name suggests, a trust is a relationship “of trust” created between “trustees” (usually but not always individuals) who hold assets, for the benefit of other persons (usually but not always individuals) called “beneficiaries”.
 The trust is this relationship.
-Although there is no such entity as a trust, the relationship making up the trust is stringently enforced by the courts.
+Although there is no such entity as a trust the relationship making up the trust is enforced very strictly by the courts.

-The person who originally creates the relationship of trust is the “settlor” who transfers or “settles” assets on behalf of the trustees who hold them in the interests of their beneficiaries.
+The person originally creating that relationship is the “settlor” who transfers or “settles” assets on behalf the trustees who hold them not for their own interests but for the beneficiaries.
 The “settlor” may have the power to appoint or remove trustees during their lifetime and that right may have to be dealt with in their will.

-Not everyone needs a family trust but many people find trusts are either useful or necessary at some stage of their lives.
-A trust often involves the protection of assets a person has spent a lifetime acquiring.
-Our clients include both high-net-worth individuals, along with individuals whose main concern is the protection of their home and other personal property for their immediate family.
-They share the same objective of ensuring their wishes are followed, wealth is preserved, risks (and taxes) are minimised legally and loved ones protected.
+Not everyone needs a family trust but many people find trusts useful or indeed necessary at some stage of their lives.
+A trust often involves the protection of assets they have spent a lifetime acquiring.
+Our clients include both high net worth individuals and individuals whose main concern is the protection of their home and other personal property for their immediate family.
+They share the same objective of ensuring their wishes are followed, wealth is preserved, risks (and taxes!) are minimised legally and loved ones protected.

-Forming a family trust may help your family in various situations including a marriage or relationship breakdown, acting positively to provide protection from creditors, a part of legitimate tax planning, or to enable lifelong security for loved ones.
+Forming a family trust may help your family in various situations including a marriage or relationship breakdown, or acting positively to provide protection from creditors, be part of legitimate tax planning, or to enable lifelong security for loved ones.

 Trusts are useful in many situations.
-They can be set up to provide for virtually any situation.
-We can give effect to any legitimate arrangement that enables our clients to structure their affairs in the most convenient, suitable and effective way, in order to protect assets and minimise both personal and business risk.
+They can be set up to provide for virtually any circumstance.
+We can give effect to any legitimate arrangement that enables our clients to structure their affairs in the most convenient, suitable and effective way in order to protect assets and minimise personal and business risk.

 Recently, the Law Commission has reviewed the law of trusts and made a number of recommendations for a new “trustees’ Act” If adopted, this legislation will make the rights and responsibilities of trustees and beneficiaries clearer.